plenoptic-org/plenoptic/CONTRIBUTING.md

 #### Contributing your change back to plenoptic

 You can make any number of changes on your branch.
-Once you're happy with your changes, [add tests](#adding-tests) to check that they run correctly, then make sure the rest of the [tests](#testing) all run successfully, that your branch is up-to-date with main, and then open a pull request by clicking on the big `Compare & pull request` button that appears at the top of your fork after pushing to your branch (see [here](https://intersect-training.org/collaborative-git/03-pr/index.html) for a tutorial).
+Once you're happy with your changes, [add tests](#adding-tests) to check that they run correctly and [add documentation](#adding-documentation), then make sure the existing [tests](#testing) all run successfully, that your branch is up-to-date with main, and then open a pull request by clicking on the big `Compare & pull request` button that appears at the top of your fork after pushing to your branch (see [here](https://intersect-training.org/collaborative-git/03-pr/index.html) for a tutorial).

 Your pull request should include information on what you changed and why, referencing any relevant issues or discussions, and highlighting any portion of your changes where you have lingering questions (e.g., "was this the right way to implement this?") or want reviewers to pay special attention.
 You can look at previous closed pull requests to see what this looks like.